MikeAmy/regexplain/README.md

-            or a group named 'EndOfText', which matches '$' or '\Z' or a group named 'WordBoundary', which matches '\b' or a group named 'NonWordBoundary', which matches '\B' or a group named 'NamedGroup', which matches '(?P<' followed by a group named 'group_name', which matches an identifier followed by '>'
+            or a group named 'EndOfText', which matches '$' or '\Z' or a group named 'WordBoundary', which matches '\b' or a group named 'NonWordBoundary', which matches '\B' or a group named 'NamedGroup', which matches '(?P&lt;' followed by a group named 'group_name', which matches an identifier followed by '&gt;'
             or a group named 'ConditionalPattern', which matches '(?(' followed by a group named 'condition_group_name', which matches an identifier followed by ')'
-            or a group named 'NegativeLookBehindAssertion', which matches '(?<!' or a group named 'LookBehindAssertion', which matches '(?<=' or a group named 'NegativeLookAheadAssertion', which matches '(?!' or a group named 'LookAheadAssertion', which matches '(?=' or a group named 'Comment', which matches '(?#'
+            or a group named 'NegativeLookBehindAssertion', which matches '(?&lt;!' or a group named 'LookBehindAssertion', which matches '(?&lt;=' or a group named 'NegativeLookAheadAssertion', which matches '(?!' or a group named 'LookAheadAssertion', which matches '(?=' or a group named 'Comment', which matches '(?#'